OSMLatam/OSM-Notes-Ingestion/docs/Rationale.md

 ### 1. Geographic Data Collection

-First, it queries Overpass to get the IDs of the country and maritime boundaries, and then it downloads each of them individually.
-After, it converts this data into a Postgres geometry and builds the country's table.
+First, it queries Overpass to get the IDs of the country and maritime boundaries, and then it downloads each of them individually using a FIFO queue system.
+This queue prevents race conditions when downloading multiple boundaries in parallel, respects Overpass API rate limits, and ensures orderly processing.
+After downloading, it converts this data into a Postgres geometry and builds the country's table.

 ### 2. Historical Data Processing